Skip to main content

 ModelModeWho It's For

-AirCurve 11 VAutoVariable bilevel (auto EPAP + auto PS)Patients who need bilevel but benefit from auto-adjusting pressures.
+AirCurve 11 VAutoAuto bilevel (auto EPAP, fixed pressure support)Patients who need bilevel but benefit from auto-adjusting pressures.
 Most common AC11 prescription.

 AirCurve 11 SFixed bilevelFixed IPAP and EPAP.
 For patients who need consistent bilevel pressures.